 NB: Both scoring systems are sanctioned and either one can be used if both players agree beforehand.

 Before the start of play, players have 5 minutes to warm up the ball together (2 1/2 minutes on each side of the court).

 The right to serve first is decided by the spin of a racquet.
 The server continues to serve until losing a rally.
 The opponent then becomes the server and so on throughout the game.
 The player winning the previous game, serves first in the next.
 At the beginning of each game and at the first opportunity to serve after winning a rally, the server may serve from either side of the court.
 If the server continues to score points, he or she must then serve from alternate sides of the court.
-If the serves from the wrong side, there is no penalty, but he or she must then serve from the correct side.
+If the serve is from the wrong side, there is no penalty, but the server must then serve from the correct side.

 To serve, a player must, while having at least one foot in the service box, drop or throw the ball and strike it so that it travels directly on to the front wall between the service line (the red line approx. 6 ft. from the floor extending across the front wall) and the out line at the top of the front wall.
 The ball must land in the back half of the opposite court on its return from the front wall, though it may touch the side wall or back wall first.
 The ball must not touch the walls or floor before being struck by the server.
 Only one serve is allowed.